gigo1020/qa-learning/README.md

 ## About

-This repository was created during a self‑study journey from zero to Middle QA.
+This repository was created during a self‑study journey from zero.
 It contains practical tasks, test cases, checklists, bug reports, and future automation examples.

 ## Structure